doctorzul/Flint-lock/README.md

 FlintLock is a lightweight Minecraft datapack designed to make early-game survival more challenging and progression more meaningful.
 It replaces and adjusts several vanilla recipes to better reward exploration and resource management.

 ## Key Features 💡
-Flint Tools: Stone Tools are out — now you’ll need Flint to craft your first set of tools.
+Flint Tools: Stone Tools are out — now you’ll need Flint to craft your second set of tools.
 Harder Enchanting Table: Requires Crying Obsidian instead of regular obsidian.
 Magic comes at a price.
 Costlier Smithing Template Cloning: No more cheap trims — you’ll need a full Block of Diamond to copy one.
 Other recipe tweaks aimed at encouraging exploration and smarter resource usage,